ipa320/RosTooling.github.io/docu/rossdl.md

 ## Code template [![](images/Ros2_logo.png)]

-The rossdl repository contains a template example.
-It is available under **rossdl/rossdl_tests/basic_template**.
-For testing purposes, you can directly use this package, or copy and rename the folder and modify it.
+The rossdl repository contains some examples.
+The use of the rossdl package starts by creating a clean ROS package that contains a ros2 description model.
+Let's use the basic template available on [GitHub](https://github.com/ipa-nhg/rossdl/tree/BasicExampleNHG/rossdl_tests/basic_template).

 The template is a common ROS package where the CMakeLists includes the generator command to be executed while building the package.